top of page

 But wait– there’s more!
 Those thick skins on the Cabernet grapes are loaded with tannin, an excess of which can make drinking such wine in its youth feel like biting into a wool sweater.
 In moderation and/or with some cellar age, a judicious measure of tannin conspires with the oakiness from the barrels to give Cabernet Sauvignon a seemingly three-dimensional solid structure in one’s mouth, a framework in which all that luscious, purple fruitiness can fully express itself.
 When done right, the result is astonishingly delicious… more so, I dare say, than any other red grape variety similarly grown and vinified.

 In recent decades there has been an effort among winemakers to make Cabernet’s sturdy profile softer and its massive fruitiness more accessible in its youth.
 They usually do this by withdrawing the juice from the skins before fermentation is complete, thereby avoiding further extraction of tannin.
 I personally prefer old-school Cabernet.
 If I want a big red that’s fully approachable before its third birthday, there are plenty of good Merlots and old-vine Zinfandels out there.
 They don’t call Cabernet the “King of Grapes” for nothing… so when I head down to my wine cellar for a perfect red to accompany my fancy steak after a week on the road, I don’t want some metrosexual, over-refined Cab trying to hide its muscles and manhood as if ashamed of them; rather, gimme a Cab that tastes like it was grown in a junkyard, trellised on barbed wire, and picked by felons on work release.
 I know that half a day’s exposure to air in my decanter will at least partially civilize it before dinnertime without compromising its God-given strength.
-In my experience, Cab that has softened up is better than a Cab that was never tough in the first place.
+In my experience, Cab that has softened up a bit is better than a Cab that was never tough in the first place.

 And if all that sounds like a difficult act to follow, then perhaps you just haven’t met the right Pinot Noir.